marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - Internal links within the website
     - Passwords protected files and directories
   - Some of the above methods can be generated automatically or developed manually
-  - Ensure that there is a logical hierachy within a site to ensure that crawlers can find pages
+  - Ensure that there is a logical hierarhy within a site to ensure that crawlers can find pages
   - Robots.txt can hold search engine directives, these can be disregarded and are more suggestion than order
   - Crawlers do not use passwords and usernames so if pages are hidden behind these then they will not be seen
   - There are some steps to ensure that pages are found by search engines